gravitational/monitoring-app/README.md

 This app comes with rollups pre-configured for some of the metrics collected by default.
 Applications that collect their own metrics can configure their own rollups as well, via ConfigMaps.

-A custom rollup ConfigMap should be assigned a `monitoring` label with value `rollup` and created in the `kube-system` namespace so it is recognized and loaded at startup:
+A custom rollup ConfigMap should be assigned a `monitoring` label with value `rollup` and created in the `monitoring` namespace so it is recognized and loaded at startup:

 ```